redkite-labs/redkitecms-docs/book/pages-management.rst

 The published option
 ~~~~~~~~~~~~~~~~~~~~
 This option is useful in a team where members work on the website at the same time, because
-it explicitly forces someone with appropriate rights, to declare that the page is
+it explicitly forces someone with appropriate rights, to declare the page as
 ready to be published in production.

 In fact a page is not published by default, so only the users which have enough privileges